 DEADLINE ALERT: Bragar Eagel & Squire, P.C.
-Reminds Investors That a Class Action Lawsuit Has Been Filed Against Penumbra, Inc. and Encourages Investors to Contact the Firm
+Reminds Investors That a Class Action Lawsuit Has Been Filed Against bluebird bio, Inc. and Encourages Investors to Contact the Firm

-NEW YORK--(BUSINESS WIRE)--#ClassAction--Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that a class action lawsuit has been filed in the United States District Court for the Northern District of California on behalf of investors that purchased Penumbra, Inc. (NYSE: PEN) common stock between August 3, 2020 and December 15, 2020 (the “Class Period”).
-Investors have until March 16, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.
+NEW YORK--(BUSINESS WIRE)--#bluebirdbio--Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, Reminds Investors that a class action lawsuit has been filed in the United States District Court for the District of Massachusetts on behalf of investors that purchased bluebird bio, Inc. (NASDAQ: BLUE) securities between May 11, 2020 and November 4, 2020, inclusive (the “Class Period”).
+Investors have until April 13, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.

-If you purchased Penumbra common stock during the Class Period and suffered a loss, are a long-term stockholder, have information, would like to learn more about these claims, or have any questions concerning this announcement or your rights or interests with respect to these matters, please contact Brandon Walker, Melissa Fortunato, or Marion Passmore by email at firstname.lastname@example.org, telephone at (212) 355-4648, or by filling out this contact form.
+If you purchased bluebird securities during the Class Period and suffered a loss, are a long-term stockholder, have information, would like to learn more about these claims, or have any questions concerning this announcement or your rights or interests with respect to these matters, please contact Brandon Walker, Melissa Fortunato, or Marion Passmore by email at firstname.lastname@example.org, telephone at (212) 355-4648, or by filling out this contact form.
 There is no cost or obligation to you.

 About Bragar Eagel & Squire, P.C.: